lsof-org/lsof/docs/manpage.md

                 for a slave device.  min is a slave device's minor device num‐ ber;  and PID, cmd, FD and mode are the same as with pipe end‐ point information.
 Note: psudoterminal  endpoint  information
-                is  only available when the features enabled line of -V output contains ptyept.
+                is  only available when the features enabled line of -v output contains ptyept.
 In addition, this feature works on Linux ker‐ nels above 4.13.0.